withastro/starlight/docs/src/content/docs/reference/plugins.md

 ### `i18n:setup`

-Plugin internationalization setup function called when Starlight is initialized (during the [`astro:config:setup`](https://docs.astro.build/en/reference/integrations-reference/#astroconfigsetup) integration hook).
+Plugin internationalization setup function called when Starlight is initialized.
-The `i18n:setup` hook can be used to inject translations strings for the plugin in various locales.
+The `i18n:setup` hook can be used to inject translation strings so a plugin can support different locales.
-These translations will be available in the [`config:setup`](#configsetup) hook and plugin UI.
+These translations will be available via [`useTranslations()`](#usetranslations) in the `config:setup` hook and in UI components via [`Astro.locals.t()`](/guides/i18n/#using-ui-translations).

-This hook is called with the following options:
+The `i18n:setup` hook is called with the following options:

 #### `injectTranslations`